After 8 Years Of Unbroken War, Obama Hands Over Conflicts To Trump

 Among the many things President Obama will be handing off to his successor this week: stubborn wars in three separate countries.

 Obama came to office eight years ago vowing to end U.S. military interventions in Iraq and Afghanistan.
-Yet President-elect Trump stands to inherit the nation's longest war ever in Afghanistan as well as renewed fighting in Iraq that spread to Syria as well.
+Yet President-elect Trump stands to inherit the nation's longest war ever in Afghanistan, as well as renewed fighting in Iraq that has spread to Syria.

 The outgoing president was reminded of the persistence of those wars at the pomp-filled farewell ceremony the Pentagon put on for him him earlier this month at a nearby military base.